michaeladler/notmuch-mailmover/README.md

 # notmuch-mailmover

-notmuch-mailmover is a tool to move [notmuch](https://notmuchmail.org/) *tagged* mails into [Maildir](https://en.wikipedia.org/wiki/Maildir) *folders*.
+notmuch-mailmover is a tool to move [notmuch](https://notmuchmail.org/) tagged mails into [Maildir](https://en.wikipedia.org/wiki/Maildir) folders (e.g., created by [offlineimap](https://github.com/OfflineIMAP/offlineimap3)/[mbsync](https://isync.sourceforge.io/)).

 For example, you can move all mails tagged as `trash` to the `Trash` folder.

-It's written in Rust and thus, of course, *blazingly fast*.

 ## Use-Cases

 Some use-cases are:

-* delete mail from IMAP server (e.g. move trash mail to a non-synced folder and let offlineimap/isync do the rest)
+* delete mail from IMAP server (e.g. move trash mail to a non-synced folder and let offlineimap/mbsync do the rest)
-* sync your notmuch tags across devices by using notmuch-mailmover together with with offlineimap/isync (this is similarly to [muchsync](http://www.muchsync.org/) but easier to setup since you don't need to host muchsync)
+* sync your notmuch tags across devices by using notmuch-mailmover in combination with offlineimap/mbsync (this is similarly to [muchsync](http://www.muchsync.org/) but easier to setup since you don't need a muchsync server)

 ## Installation